KaliRani/connecteddreamsA-support/README.md

 About the App

 Connected Dreams A combines:
-- creation of healthy sleep routines and gentle 'alarms'.
+- creation of healthy sleep routines and gentle 'alarms',
+- optional short journaling features (For frequent and longer entries, please visit Connected Dreams C. Connected Dreams C also provides children-friendly features.),
+- wellness tracking,
+- connectivity including Matter, bluetooth, and Http to activate or communicate with nearby devices, such as audio or light accessories, when user sets an alarm.
+Users may connect other devices, if appropriate, for wellness or health-related tracking.

-- Initial release of Connected Dreams A provides the user with sleep tools, short journal entry, and smart device activation via Bluetooth or Http depending on users preference.
+Initial release of Connected Dreams A provides the user with sleep tools, short journal entry, and smart device activation via Bluetooth or Http depending on users preference.
 Matter connectivity coming with future releases.
-- The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when user sets an alarm.
-Users may connect other Bluetooth devices for wellness or health-related tracking.
-- Optional short journaling features available.
-If you desire more frequent and longer entries, please visit Connected Dreams C. Connected Dreams C provides children-friendly features.
-- Wellness tracking
-- A clean, minimal design that focuses on calm and clarity

 The app runs entirely on-device and does not transmit personal data.
 The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
 Users may also connect other Bluetooth devices for wellness or health-related tracking.
 We do not collect, store, or transmit personal data.